NFarrington/duplicity-backup-scripts/README.md

 # Duplicity Backup Scripts

-Backup scripts for use with Duplicity and Backblaze.
+Backup scripts for use with Duplicity.

 To make a feature request, or to report an issue, please [submit a new GitHub issue](https://github.com/NFarrington/duplicity-backup-scripts/issues/new).